apache/metron/metron-analytics/metron-statistics/README.md

 8. Generate data into kafka by executing the following for at least 10 minutes:
 `~/rand_gen.py 0 1 1 | /usr/hdp/current/kafka-broker/bin/kafka-console-producer.sh --broker-list node1:6667 --topic mad`
+Note: if you chose the use the t-distribution script above, you would adjust the parameters of the `rand_gen.py` script accordingly.

 9. Stop the above with ctrl-c and send in an obvious outlier into kafka:
 `echo "1000" | /usr/hdp/current/kafka-broker/bin/kafka-console-producer.sh --broker-list node1:6667 --topic mad`